bigyambat/TRGN516_Final_Project/README.md

 General Workflow:

 1. Create a MongoDB database
-2. Make five queries exploring your dataset (20pts)
+2. Make five queries exploring your dataset
-3. Build an interactive web application (apps) with R shinny (20 pts), feel free to use any of the templates reviewed in class.
+3. Build an interactive web application with R shinny, feel free to use any of the templates reviewed in class

 # Database Information and Objective